Vortioxetine: History

-Vortioxetine was discovered by scientists at Lundbeck who reported the rationale and synthesis for the drug (then called Lu AA21004) in a 2011 paper.
+Vortioxetine was invented by scientists at Lundbeck who reported the rationale and synthesis for the drug (then called Lu AA21004) in a 2011 paper.

 In 2007, the compound was in Phase II clinical trials, and Lundbeck and Takeda entered into a partnership in which Takeda paid Lundbeck $40 million up-front, with promises of up to $345 million in milestone payments, and Takeda agreed to pay most of the remaining cost of developing the drug.
 The companies agreed to co-promote the drug in the US and Japan, and that Lundbeck would receive a royalty on all such sales.
 The deal included another drug candidate, tedatioxetine (Lu AA24530), and could be expanded to include two other Lundbeck compounds.

-Vortioxetine was approved by the U.S. Food and Drug Administration (FDA) for the treatment of major depressive disorder (MDD) in adults in September 2013, and it was approved in the European Union later that year.
+Vortioxetine was approved by the US Food and Drug Administration (FDA) for the treatment of major depressive disorder (MDD) in adults in September 2013, and it was approved in the European Union in December 2013.

 Society and culture

-It is made by the pharmaceutical companies Lundbeck and Takeda.
+It is manufactured by the pharmaceutical companies Lundbeck and Takeda.

 Names

 Vortioxetine was previously sold under the brand name Brintellix in the United States, but in May 2016, the US Food and Drug Administration (FDA) approved a name change to Trintellix in order to avoid confusion with the blood-thinning medication Brilinta (ticagrelor).
-In India, it is sold under the name Vantaxa.
+Other brand names include Torvox, Vantaxa, Voxigain, and Trivoxetin.

 Research

-Vortioxetine was under development for the treatment of generalized anxiety disorder and attention-deficit hyperactivity disorder (ADHD) but development for these indications was discontinued.
+Vortioxetine was under development for the treatment of generalized anxiety disorder and attention deficit hyperactivity disorder but development for these indications was discontinued.
 As of August 2021, vortioxetine remains in development for the treatment of anxiety disorders, binge-eating disorder, and bipolar disorder.
 It is in phase II clinical trials for these indications.
-There is also interest in vortioxetine for the potential treatment of social phobia, neuropathic pain, and for cognitive enhancement in major depression.
+There is also interest in vortioxetine for the potential treatment of social anxiety disorder, neuropathic pain, and for cognitive enhancement in major depression.